melodysyue/MissR_geneflow/README.md

 # Data

-Input or intermediate data for various analyses for the six study species.
+Input and intermediate data for various analyses for the six study species.
 We use the following code for species names.

   - **bhmw** -> Bullhead Minnow
   - **blgl** -> Bluegill